-Leah Wright Rigueur is an Assistant Professor of Public Policy at the Harvard Kennedy School of Government.
-An historian by training, she received her B.A. in History from Dartmouth College and her M.A. and Ph.D. in History from Princeton University.
+Leah Wright Rigueur is an Assistant Professor of Public Policy at Harvard University's John F. Kennedy School of Government.
+An historian by training, she received her BA in History from Dartmouth College and her MA and PhD in History from Princeton University.
 Before joining the Kennedy School faculty, Leah was a professor at Wesleyan University in Connecticut.

 Leah’s first book, The Loneliness of the Black Republican: Pragmatic Politics and the Pursuit of Power (Princeton University Press, 2015) covers more than four decades of American political and social history, and examines the ideas and actions of black Republican activists, officials and politicians, from the era of the New Deal to Ronald Reagan’s presidential ascent in 1980.
 Her work ultimately provides a new understanding of the interaction between African Americans and the Republican Party, and the seemingly incongruous intersection of civil rights and American conservatism.
 Her book takes a long approach to American history and not only tells an important story about race and the Republican Party, but also expands our understanding of the evolution in opinions and behaviors of everyday African Americans that supported or rejected the GOP on a local, state, and national level, between 1936 and present day.
 Read the introduction to the book here.